 Direct sales are carried out through a commissioned sales team employed by the Company.
-The direct sales team is responsible for the sales of both contract services work and the licensing of NEXTMap.
+The direct sales team is responsible for the sale of both contract services work and the licensing of NEXTMap and its associated 3D business intelligence applications.